 I like titles that have more than one meaning.
 As the title of this article suggests, I’ve been thinking about how and where to start this series.
-However, you too should be considering where to start, because for most XTerra athletes, the season wrapped up over a month ago.
+However, you too should be considering where to start, because for most athletes, the season wrapped up over a month ago.
 Even if you raced XTerra USA, you’ve already had plenty of time to recover from the season.
 So to kick off this series, I’m going to discuss the first steps to building a successful season next year, while outlining where this series will go over the next 6 months.

 What have you been doing with your time?

-Having already discussed periodization in several prior articles, I am going to assume you have already started building that plan; if you have not, then start now!
+Having already discussed periodization in several prior articles (updates coming soon), I am going to assume you have already started building that plan; if you have not, then start now!
 The off-season is here and you if you want to raise your game next season, you need to build your fitness now.
 It does not matter what what activities you like to do, you should do them all; some more than others.
 Idle hands may do the devil’s work, but idle bodies are a devil to get back into shape!
 So get out an enjoy the fall weather and colors.

 Training with unstructured structure

-So getting back to that Happy Hour question, I say that if you enjoy running, or riding, or swimming, then do it!
+So getting back to that question of rest, I say that if you enjoy running, or riding, or swimming, then do it!
 Long rides, short runs, and maybe a race here or there are great ways to stay fit and have fun, without the pressure of goals.
 The fall is also great time to target some of those weak links without doing too much structured goal driven training.
 If power on the bike is lacking, then add in a block of intervals on a long ride.
 If you fade in the run, add in some long progression runs.
 Nothing too specific, but definitely train with a purpose.